tfpauly/privacy-proxy/draft-private-access-tokens.md

 The structure fields are defined as follows:

-- "version" is a 1-octet integer.
+- "version" is a 1-octet integer, which matches the version in the TokenChallenge.
 This document defines version 1.

 - "key_id" is a collision-resistant hash that identifies the ISSUER_TOKEN_KEY public key, generated as SHA256(public_key), where public_key is a DER-encoded